Moylough Belt-Shrine: Discovery

 Moylough native John Towey, then 21 years old, found the shrine in Moylough in April or May 1945 while digging turf on his father's land.
 He described how his spade hit something hard at a depth of about three and half feet, which he assumed to be a stone.
 After clearing the surrounding peat with a trowel, he found the belt in an upright position and slightly open, in what appeared to be a diamond shape.
-He was digging in virgin turf, and did not notice any covering or container.
-Towey said that the sections were hinged and movable, indicating that it they had not suffered much corrosion.
+He was digging in virgin turf and did not notice any covering or container.
+Towey said that the hinged sections were still movable, indicating that they have not suffered much corrosion.
 Not realising the age and value of the object, he kept it at his home for about a month, until his postman, John Nicholson guessed at its importance and advised him to contact the National Museum of Ireland (NMI).

-Towey wrote to the NMI asking for assistance, declaring that: "I have found in the bog on the fourth spit of turf what appears to be a belt.
+Towey wrote to the NMI asking for assistance, declaring that: "I have found in the bog on the fourth split of turf what appears to be a belt.
 Its round in shape and has four separate pieces with Celtic crosses and it's made of iron.
 I would be much obliged if you could tell me what it is."
 The Museum quickly established the belt's approximate dating and acquired it a few weeks later.
 Joseph Raftery, the NMI's then Keeper of Antiquities (and later director), described it as an "exceedingly fine specimen of Early Christian metal, glass and enamel work of the 8th century A.D.", and as "easily one of the finest things that have been acquired by this division in the last 50 years."